Braves vs. Orioles Player Props Betting Odds

 Acuna Stats

-- Acuna has hit safely in three straight games.
-During his last five outings he is hitting .375 with two doubles, two home runs, four walks and six RBI.
+- Acuna will look for his fifth straight game with a hit in this matchup.
+During his last five outings he is hitting .267 with a double, a home run, five walks and five RBI.

 Acuna Recent Games